VoiNetwork/learn-more/docs/governance/proposals/types-of-grants.md

-# Voi's Grants & Proposals
+# Categories of Grants & Proposals

 Voi has four major categories for grants and proposals: **Product Grants**, **Ecosystem Services Grants**, **Ecosystem Initiative Grants**, and **Policy & Procedure Proposals**.